hello-robot/stretch_tool_share/tool_share/jetson_orin_agx_mount/tutorials/jetson_connection_headless_configuration.md

 Last login: Thu Aug 24 10:21:30 2023
 ```
 Now you can create your own projects using the Jetson of your preference!
+You go and watch the Github Repository from NVIDIA called [Jetson Inference](https://github.com/dusty-nv/jetson-inference/tree/master) there are some tutorials for inference and real time vision or even a docker file with ROS to try your own projects.